 Habitat: Veiny Meadow-rue grows from a horizontal rhizomatous root system, reproducing by seed and by spreading of the rhizomes.
 It is found in open woods and wood edges in sandy to loamy soil.
 It is quite shade tolerant (no full sun) and survives in moist to dry-mesic conditions.
 The plant dies back in late summer.

 Names: The genus, Thalictrum, was originated from the Greek word 'thaliktron' by the Greek pharmacologist Dioscorides, who used it to describe plants with divided leaves.
-The species name, venulosum, is from "venosum", referring to the prominent veining.
-The author name for the plant classification - ‘Trel’ refers to William Trelease (1857-1945), American botanist, entomologist and educator.
-He held teaching position in Botany at Harvard, University of Wisconsin, Johns Hopkins and Washington University in St. Louis and the University of Illinois.
-First president of the Botanical Society of American in 1894.
-Director of the Missouri Botanical Garden 1889-1912.
+The species name, venulosum, is from "venosum", referring to the prominent veining of the seeds.
+The author name for the plant classification of 1886 - ‘Trel’ refers to William Trelease (1857-1945), American botanist, entomologist and educator.
+He held teaching positions in Botany at Harvard, University of Wisconsin, Johns Hopkins and Washington University in St. Louis and the University of Illinois.
+He was the first president of the Botanical Society of American in 1894 and director of the Missouri Botanical Garden 1889-1912.
 In earlier times the Buttercup family was called the Crowfoot family.

 Above: A section of the inflorescence.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.